The Dangers of Overparenting Your Child

-The largest college admissions scandal in history has many people shaking their heads in disgust.
+The largest college admissions scandal in history had many people shaking their heads in disgust.

 In hopes of getting their kids admitted to prestigious schools, parents used bribery, paid off test administrators to change test scores and paid athletic directors and coaches to add names as potential recruits for sports teams.
 This is troubling on so many levels.

 One parent arranged for someone else to take a college entrance exam for his son.
 He told the third party it was imperative that his son never know about it.
-Imagine being the son who thought he earned the score on that test, only to find out from the media that his father made it happen.
+Imagine being the son who thought he earned the score on that test, only to find out from the media that it was a lie because his father made it happen.
 Talk about robbing someone of their confidence.

 Warren Buffett once told a group of Georgia Tech students, “If you get to my age in life and nobody thinks well of you, I don’t care how big your bank account is, your life is a disaster.”
 Buffet realizes that money can’t buy love or happiness, nor does it guarantee success.